What is CISOaaS?

 * Based on CISOaaS being engaged for two days a month annually at current prices.

 Given that a breach is a matter of when, not if, organisations that hire a CISO can protect their cash flow.
-A Ponemon Institute study found that the appointment of a CISO reduced the cost of a breach by £5 per record.
+A Ponemon Institute study found that the appointment of a CISO reduced the overall cost of a breach by an average of US$144,940.

 Our engagement process